mateussouzaweb/kvm-qemu-virtualization-guide/Docs/5 - XML Configurations.md

 ----

-If you come from the previous topic, set the relevant XML details for you VM and continue the VM creation.
+If you come from the previous topic, set the relevant XML details for your VM and continue the VM creation.

 I will update this configuration guide once I learn more relevant details in the future.
 If you are targeting one specific type of virtual machine, I created a few topics on that to write my observations: